-TL;DR Nutshell: If in today’s connected startup ecosystems, with today’s tools and resources, a founder CEO still needs his (paid) lawyer to introduce him to investors, there’s a very good chance he can’t build a company.
+TL;DR Nutshell: If in today’s connected startup ecosystems, with today’s tools and resources, founder CEOs still need their (paid) lawyers to introduce them to investors, there’s a very good chance they can’t build a company.
 And most investors know that.

 - Don’t Ask Your Startup Lawyer for Investor Intros – SHL

 - Getting Introductions to Investors – The Ranking Algorithm – Jeff Bussgang

 - Nailing Your Investor Intros – Samir Kaji